 During mutual have the girls cut out the Olympic rings and a whole TON of snowflakes.

 Print off the invitations and help the girls assemble them as well.
-(Directions and printout at the end of this post).

 Make winter cupcakes for refreshments.
 Don't forget the gold wrapper.